What are the best equity release rates for October 2024?

 The latest equity release rates (lifetime mortgage)

-The lowest equity release rate as of 1st May is 5.59% (MER) – which is 0.22% higher than April.
+The current lowest equity release rate for October 2024 is 5.36% (MER) – which is 0.01% higher than August.
 Your own personal rate may differ depending on your age and the provider you choose.

-Here are some of May’s best equity release rates available for lump sum lifetime mortgages, where you take a single one-off release of tax-free cash:
+Here are some of October’s best equity release rates available for lump sum lifetime mortgages, where you take a single one-off release of tax-free cash:

 Age of borrower:Age 55Age 60Age 65Age 70Age 75Age 80Age 85